autechjobs/website/src/pages/blog/cover-letter-for-software-engineers.md

           “ I have been a software engineer for three years now, and the best thing about my experience is that…..(highlight your unique experiences)”

-  “ Right from high school, I have had a knack for developing when I ….(talk about your personal projects)
+  “ Right from high school, I have had a knack for designing ….(talk about your personal projects)

-“ After going to two boot camps and several counseling sessions I have realized that I am great at ( your core skills)
+“ After going to two boot camps and several independent contracts, I have realized that I am great at ( your core skills)

 ## Relevant to the job: